A first for the records

-A first time sighting, no matter what the species, is always a great experience for a wildlife photographer.
+A first-time sighting, no matter what the species, is always a great experience for a wildlife photographer.
 And yes, it’s more rewarding if you get a few photographs too.

-We spend a vast amount of our time researching species, understanding unique behaviours and life cycles all the while watching weather forecasts.
+We spend a vast amount of our time researching species, understanding unique behaviours and life cycles, all the while watching weather forecasts.
 This allows a mental picture to develop of what the encounter could be like.
-You need to have few visual photos already created in your mind.
+You need to have a few visual photos already created in your mind.
 You don’t want to be thinking about the best way to capture a species when the action kicks off.
 It could be long gone by the time you get a decent shot.
 Have a few good banker images in your mind.

 And now the confession.
 I’ve never looked at a single photo or read a single article about the British Grass snake (Natrix natrix).
 Being from Africa means I have seen and photographed many snakes, so I knew what to expect.
 Still, I was surprised when a little male hurried across my path.
 I’d just finished a session at Bushy Park and was walking back to the car.
 He cut across me at speed and headed away from a pond towards a patch of well-trodden bracken.

-We can never totally be prepared for what nature will throw our way.
+We can never be totally prepared for what nature will throw our way.
 These first-time encounters are the reasons that we keep going out there to get photos.
 I think I’ve walked that path a hundred times in the past ten years and am confident of more encounters like this.

 Here are some of the images